PossibleLlama/worklog/README.md

 - `--startDate "2000/12/31"` Print all work completed after this date.
+- `--endDate "2001/01/01"` Print all work between `startDate` and `endDate`.
+Must be used in conjunction with `--startDate`.
 - `--today` Print all work complete since midnight.
 This is not the last 24 hours.
 - `--thisWeek` Print all work completed since midnight on the last Monday.
 This is not the last 168 hours.

+In addition to the flags above, you can provide 1 of the following which will change how the output is formatted.

+- `--pretty` Output format is text.
+(Default)
+- `--yaml` Output format is yaml.
+- `--json` Output format is json.

 ## Configuration